 Lottery Winner Speak Out!

 Merle Butler has issued a statement that he will NOT be giving his millions to strangers on the internet and will be contacting his lawyer.
-He is even going so far as contacting the FBI and have them handle the problem.
+He is even going so far as contacting the FBI and having them handle the problem.

 Remember The Golden Rule:

 Remember folks, if something sounds too good to be true, it probably is.
-Never give out your personal information, especially on such a public forum like Instagram!
+Never give out your personal information, especially on such a public forum as Instagram!
 You never know who will get their hands on it!